 This course explores the development and utilization of healthcare informatics as it relates to the administration of healthcare agencies and institutions.
-Students appraise the theoretical underpinnings of healthcare informatics.
-A comprehensive overview of healthcare practices is examined.
-Acquisition of clinical and financial information, processing, analysis and reporting, as well as informatics trends and issues is also explored.
+Students will appraise the theoretical underpinnings of healthcare informatics.
+A comprehensive overview of healthcare practices will be examined.
+Acquisition of clinical and financial information, processing, analysis and reporting as well as informatics trends and issues will also be explored.